If you intend to submit business school applications in Round 1, you have 100 days (possibly fewer!) until the first deadlines.

 Now is the time to choose your recommenders.
-Make sure your recommenders are aware of your interest in obtaining an MBA, and gauge their enthusiasm—you want to choose people who have the insight to say that you are the best of your peers.
+Make sure your recommenders are aware of your interest in obtaining an MBA, and gauge their enthusiasm—you want to choose people who have the insight and will be willing to say that you are the best of your peers.
 Use this time to informally update recommenders on your goals and why an MBA is the right path for you.
-Put together materials to share with your recommenders so they have something to reference as they write.
+Start putting together materials to share with your recommenders so they have something to reference as they write.
 These could include a copy of your resume, reminders of your accomplishments and impact, your short- and long-term goals, the schools to which you are applying, what those schools value, and their submission deadlines.
-See “Four Steps to a Five-Star Recommendation” for more details on selecting the best recommenders.
+See “Four Steps to a Five-Star MBA Recommendation” for more details on selecting the best recommenders.

 6. Continue your school research.

 Once you have identified your areas for development, locate resources at each program to which you are applying that will enable you to address your gaps.
 Dig into the curriculum: Which electives might you want to take?
 Does the school have a major, concentration, or pathway that aligns with your goals?
 What teaching methodologies are used, and do they align with your learning style?
 Explore clubs and extracurricular activities—is there a professional club that aligns with your target industry and/or function?
 Does the school host or take part in a conference or offer career treks so you can engage with industry leaders?
 Start by exploring online resources and school webinars, and then make personal connections with students and alumni to fill in the blanks.
-“Nine Tips for Reaching Out to Students to Learn More About MBA programs” and “21 Questions to Ask Students and Alumni While Researching MBA Programs” provide more information on researching schools.
+“Nine Tips for Learning More About MBA Programs Through Students and Alumni” and “25 Questions to Ask Students and Alumni While Researching MBA Programs” provide more information on researching schools.

 7. Outline first!